GaloisInc/cclyzerpp/doc/overview.rst

 Language Support
 ----------------

-cclyzer++ has primarily been tested on LLVM code produced by Clang 10 when compiling from C and C++ for x86_64.
+cclyzer++ has primarily been tested on LLVM code produced by Clang 10 and 11 when compiling from C and C++ for x86_64.
 Your mileage may vary with other languages, compilers, and targets.

 Bibliography
 ------------